DaemonAlchemist/unstateless/README.md

 ## Injectors

 Injector functions are not limited to using `unstateless`'s shared state hooks.
 They can contain any kind of React hook, including the standard `useState` and `useEffect` hooks.
-The only requirement for an injector is that it needs to return the props passed to it in its return object.
+The only requirement for an injector is that it needs to either merge the input props into its return props, or be wrapped in the `createInjector` function.

 ## Recipes